 Director of the wildFIRE Lab

-Prof. Claire M. Belcher Professor (Personal Chair) of Earth System Science
+Prof. Claire M. Belcher Professor (Personal Chair) in wildland fire

 Claire is an Earth scientist specialising in the study of natural fires and the role that they play in regulating the Earth system.
 She graduated from Royal Holloway University of London with a degree in Geology in 2000.
 She then undertook an MSc in Micropalaeontology at University College London, graduating in 2001 before returning to Royal Holloway to undertake her PhD.
 She completed her PhD in 2005 entitled “Assessing the evidence for extensive wildfires at the Cretaceous-Tertiary Boundary” and has continued to build on his fiery start ever since.